-For all Group 3 IB subjects, you will be required to write an extended response as part of your final exam.
+For Economics, History, and all other Group 3 IB subjects, you will be required to write an extended response as part of your final exam – whether you are taking the subject at Higher or Standard Level.
 Finding reliable advice on how to structure your essay can be difficult, so we have put together a guide to writing a Group 3 essay which we hope will help!

 How to structure your answer